Generalized Donaldson-Thomas Invariants via Kirwan Blowups: Relative Theory and Deformation Invariance

 \subsection{Deformation invariance of DTK invariants}

 Let $W \to C$ be a family of Calabi-Yau threefolds over a smooth affine curve.
 The relative canonical bundle $K_{W/C}$ is then trivial.

 Let $\mM$ be the moduli stack of relatively semistable sheaves over $C$ of Chern character $\gamma$ on $W$.
 As in the absolute case, a trivialization of $K_{W/C}$ induces a relative $(-1)$-shifted symplectic structure on the derived stack $\pmb{\mM} \to C$.
-Then by Theorem~\ref{main thm rel}, it follows that applying the same construction we obtain a Kirwan partial desingularization $\tilde{\mM} \to C$ with a relative semi-perfect obstruction theory, which induces the absolute semi-perfect obstruction theory on each fiber $\tilde{\mM}_c$ we constructed earlier.
+Then by Theorem~\ref{main thm rel}, it follows that applying the same construction we obtain an intrinsic stabilizer reduction $\tilde{\mM} \to C$ with a relative semi-perfect obstruction theory, which induces the absolute semi-perfect obstruction theory on each fiber $\tilde{\mM}_c$ we constructed earlier.

-Moreover, its fiber over $c\in C$ is the Kirwan partial desingularization of the moduli stack of semistable sheaves on $W_c$ by the results of subsection~\ref{Family blow}.
+Moreover, its fiber over $c\in C$ is the intrinsic stabilizer reduction of the moduli stack of semistable sheaves on $W_c$ by the results of Subsection~\ref{Family blow}.
 Therefore, by ``conservation of number" for semi-perfect obstruction theories \cite[Proposition~3.8]{LiChang}, the generalized Donaldson-Thomas invariant stays the same along the family, i.e. $\mathrm{DT}_\gamma (W_c)$ is constant for $c \in C$.

 \begin{thm} The generalized DT invariant defined in Theorem-Definition \ref{Gen DT} is invariant under deformation of the complex structure of the Calabi-Yau threefold. \end{thm}

 \begin{rmk} Choosing a different trivialization of $K_{W/C}$ amounts to rescaling the induced trivializations of $K_{W_c}$ on each fiber, so by Remark~\ref{scale invariance} our discussion does not depend on the specific choice of trivialization. \end{rmk}